nischalagrawal-source/export-data-explorer/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+---

+## 📝 Feedback

+Use the in-app feedback button (yellow chat icon) or [open a GitHub issue](https://github.com/nischalagrawal-source/export-data-explorer/issues).

+---

-## License
+## 📄 License

 MIT License - feel free to use for personal and commercial projects.

-## Support

-For issues and feature requests, please open a GitHub issue.

 ---

 Built with ❤️ for Indian Export Data Analysis